LiquidAIDemo/LiquidAIDemo/docs/structure.md

 # Program structure

 The program consists of a frontend and a backend.
-Backend uses api calls to fetch electricity prices from outside interface.
+User interacts with the frontend side of the program.
+Frontend calls the backend to get electricity prices.
+In backend prices are fetched from outside interface.

 ![Alt text](./src/structure.png)